any-docs/css/content/guides/custom_highlight_api/index.md

 </label>
 ```

-This example uses the {{cssxref("text-decoration")}} property to strike through the `steps` highlight range defined by our JavaScript:
+This example uses the `text-decoration` property to strike through the `steps` highlight range defined by our JavaScript:

 ```css
 ::highlight(steps) {